Subhas Chandra Bose: 1941: Escape to Nazi Germany

 Bose's arrest and subsequent release set the scene for his escape to Nazi Germany, via Afghanistan and the Soviet Union.
 A few days before his escape, he sought solitude and, on this pretext, avoided meeting British guards and grew a beard.
 Late night 16 January 1941, the night of his escape, he dressed as a Pathan (brown long coat, a black fez-type coat and broad pyjamas) to avoid being identified.
 Bose escaped from under British surveillance from his Elgin Road house in Calcutta on the night of 17 January 1941, accompanied by his nephew Sisir Kumar Bose, later reaching Gomoh Railway Station (now Netaji Subhas Chandra Bose Gomoh Station) in the then state of Bihar (now Jharkhand), India.

-He journeyed to Peshawar with the help of the Abwehr, where he was met by Akbar Shah, Mohammed Shah and Bhagat Ram Talwar.
+Bose journeyed to Peshawar with the help of the Abwehr, where he was met by Akbar Shah, Mohammed Shah and Bhagat Ram Talwar.
 Bose was taken to the home of Abad Khan, a trusted friend of Akbar Shah's.
 On 26 January 1941, Bose began his journey to reach Russia through British India's North West frontier with Afghanistan.
 For this reason, he enlisted the help of Mian Akbar Shah, then a Forward Bloc leader in the North-West Frontier Province.
-Shah had been out of India en route to the Soviet Union, and suggested a novel disguise for Bose to assume.
-Since Bose could not speak one word of Pashto, it would make him an easy target of Pashto speakers working for the British.
+Shah had been out of India en route to the Soviet Union and suggested a novel disguise for Bose to assume.
+Since Bose could not speak Pashto, it would have made him an easy target of Pashto speakers working for the British.
 For this reason, Shah suggested that Bose act deaf and dumb, and let his beard grow to mimic those of the tribesmen.
 Bose's guide Bhagat Ram Talwar, unknown to him, was a Soviet agent.

 Supporters of the Aga Khan III helped him across the border into Afghanistan where he was met by an Abwehr unit posing as a party of road construction engineers from the Organization Todt who then aided his passage across Afghanistan via Kabul to the border with the Soviet Union.
 After assuming the guise of a Pashtun insurance agent ("Ziaudddin") to reach Afghanistan, Bose changed his guise and travelled to Moscow on the Italian passport of an Italian nobleman "Count Orlando Mazzotta".
 From Moscow, he reached Rome, and from there he travelled to Nazi Germany.
 Once in Russia the NKVD transported Bose to Moscow where he hoped that Russia's historical enmity to British rule in India would result in support for his plans for a popular rising in India.
 However, Bose found the Soviets' response disappointing and was rapidly passed over to the German Ambassador in Moscow, Count von der Schulenburg.
 He had Bose flown on to Berlin in a special courier aircraft at the beginning of April where he was to receive a more favourable hearing from Joachim von Ribbentrop and the Foreign Ministry officials at the Wilhelmstrasse.